xeophin/dotfiles/README.md

 ### User Bin (bin/)
 * setup.sh - Symlinks the other contents of the folder to `~/bin/`
 * imgcat - A utility to display images inline in iTerm 2
 * sethidden - A shell script which takes command line arguments to show or hide hidden files
 * togglehidden - A shell script that toggles between showing and hiding hidden files

+### Color Sync Profiles (colorSync/)
+Contains commonly used ColorSync profiles used in Europe (and the newspaper production).

+* setup.sh – Symlinks the color profiles to `~/Library/ColorSync/Profiles/`

 ### Duti (duti/)
 * setup.sh - Sets the defaults set up in the different files